-- a) Different capacity charges apply to each Consumer Group where these charges are applicable. - b) The capacity charge is based on the capacity dedicated by Wellington Electricity to supplying the consumer's premises.
-Where the available capacity exceeds the requirement of the consumer, Wellington Electricity may reduce the capacity rating to an assessed rating, and may install a fuse or current limiting device limiting the available capacity to the assessed rating.
+- a) Different capacity charges apply to each consumer group where these charges are applicable. - b) The capacity charge is based on the connected capacity of the connection.
+Connected capacity is defined by either the transformer size, maximum demand, or fuse size (as described in Section 5.1 in more detail).
+Connected capacity serves as a charging metric and does not guarantee the ability to consume that capacity.

-Wellington Electricity may reduce the available capacity of the dedicated transformers to the size of the assessed rating, on giving one month's notice in writing of its intentions to the Traders.
+Where the connected capacity exceeds the requirement of the consumer, in limited circumstances WELL may assess and adjust the capacity rating to an appropriate level and may install a fuse or current limiting device limiting the capacity to the assessed rating.
+If WELL reduces the available capacity of the dedicated transformers to the size of the assessed rating, it will give one month's notice in writing of its intentions to the Traders.

-6.5 Demand charges
+5.5 Demand charges